 Contact: Emily Prigot, 508-996-4095 x6105

 New Bedford Whaling National Historical Park was established by Congress in 1996 to help preserve and interpret America’s nineteenth century whaling industry.
 The park, which encompasses a 13-block National Historic Landmark District, is the only National Park Service area addressing the history of the whaling industry and its influence on the economic, social, and environmental history of the United States.
 The National Park visitor center is located at 33 William Street in downtown New Bedford.
 It is open seven days a week, from 9 AM-5 PM, and offers information, exhibits, and a free orientation movie every hour on the hour from 10 AM-4 PM.
-The visitor center is wheelchair-accessible, and is free of charge.
-For more information, call the visitor center at 508-996-4095, go to www.nps.gov/nebe, or visit the park’s Facebook page at http://www.facebook.com/NBWNHP.
+The visitor center is accessible to all.
+Admission is free.
+For additional information and schedules, go to the park website at www.nps.gov/nebe, call 508-996-4095, or visit the park’s Facebook page at https://www.facebook.com/NBWNHP